SciRuby/rubyplot/CONTRIBUTING.md

 for performing the plotting.
 A check will be performed for the `@figure` instance variable before the example is run.

-## Artist defaults convention

-Due to nature of a viz library, each Artist tends to have many instance variables for storing various kinds of information about the Artist.

-## Axis objects

-Since the parameters of the both Axis objects (`XAxis` and `YAxis`) can be modified by almost any element in the plot (like changing tick labels, positioning, origin, etc.) a convention to follow is that a constituent object of the Axis should be modified and the corresponding object be placed in the Axis object, which will handle its drawing.

 ## Units and measurements

 It is important to read up on units and measurements as used in a computer system if you